|The Methodist Church - South Molton and Ringsash Circuit|

 North Molton is situated about 3 miles NNE of South Molton and 14 miles ESE of Barnstaple on grid reference SS736298.
 The village, including outlying farms, has a population of about 1000.
 The Methodist Chapel is active with a strong fellowship and active youth work.
 It works closely with the Anglican Church on many activities.

-In addition to the Churches there is a village shop & post office and two pubs.
+In addition to the Churches there is a village shop & post office and a pub serving high quality food..

 For further information about North Molton Chapel please click here.